Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Relaxation time

 So, numerical solutions of Eq. (\ref{matrix}) leads to an unstable equilibrium point, $(0,0,1)$ with

 The detailed derivations are presented in Appendix \ref{appendix B}.\\ Now, the real parts of the complex-conjugate eigenvalues are negative in both Eqs. (\ref{unstable eigen}) and (\ref{stable eigen}); therefore, both cases exhibit an inward spiral \cite{strogatz1994nonlinear}.
 However, Eq. (\ref{unstable eigen}) has one positive real eigenvalue, $\lambda_3$, which causes the system to diverge along that direction.
 In contrast, $\lambda_3$ in Eq. (\ref{stable eigen}) is negative, so the system converges in all directions and yields a stable solution.
-Furthermore, the equilibrium point $\left(0,0,-1/3\right)$ is found to be stable (an attractor), indicating that the atom-heavy state is dynamically preferred.
+Furthermore, the equilibrium point $\left(0,0,-1/3\right)$ is found to be stable (an attractor), indicating that the atom-heavy state is dynamically preferred, which is denoted by $s^{\text{eq}}_z$.
+The condition $s_z = -1/3$ corresponds to equal populations of A-BEC and M-BEC.
+So it is this configuration that the system eventually arrives at.